 The main sign of low sperm count is the inability to conceive a child.
-There may be no other obvious signs or symptoms.
-In some cases, an underlying problem such as an inherited hormonal imbalance, dilated testicular veins or a condition that blocks the passage of sperm may cause signs and symptoms.
-Low sperm count symptoms may include:
+There might be no other obvious signs or symptoms.
+In some cases, an underlying problem such as an inherited chromosomal abnormality, a hormonal imbalance, dilated testicular veins or a condition that blocks the passage of sperm may cause signs and symptoms.
+Low sperm count symptoms might include:

 - Problems with sexual function — for example, low sex drive or difficulty maintaining an erection (erectile dysfunction)